chop-analytics/dbt-netezza/README.md

 ## Netezza Configurations

+Code and documentaiton inspired by the [redshift dbt plugin](https://github.com/fishtown-analytics/dbt/tree/develop/plugins/redshift), as Netezza and Redshift share some common architectural patterns.

 ### Performance Optimizations

 Tables in Netezza have an optimization to improve query performance called distribution keys.
 Supplying these values as model-level configurations apply the corresponding settings in the generated `CREATE TABLE` DDL.
 Note that these settings will have no effect for models set to view or ephemeral models.